cloud-native-toolkit/ascent-diagramer/README.md

 ```bash
 python manage.py start
 ```

+To change the diagram type, see the top of the code with comments labeled "HOW TO RUN:"
+Right now, the program can only create diagrams from the .jsons in the /public folder.
+The naming must be: platform-type, i.e., ibm-standard, or aws-quickstart.

 `manage.py` offers a variety of different run commands to match the proper situation:
 * `start`: starts a server in a production setting using `gunicorn`.